Skip to content

 Detailed information on estradiol injection dosing will be found later in this guide in the Estradiol injection dosing section.

-Valerate is typically prescribed by doctors, with cypionate being occasionally prescribed.
+Valerate is sometimes prescribed by doctors, with cypionate being occasionally prescribed.
 Cypionate, enanthate and undecylate are most commonly sold by homebrew estrogen sellers.

 N/A